kerminator-dev/Transitions/README.md

 - easingFunction  (EasingFunction) - TransitionsLibrary.Models.Functions.Easings function used to transition (example - easingFunction: Easings.Back.InOut);
 - targetControl   (Control) - the control that requires a transition (example - targetControl: panel1).
 The specified control will be available in the callback method as Control control object.

-##### Optional parameters:
+#### Optional parameters:
 - fps:            (int) - frames per second.
 Default value: 40;
 - startDelay:     (int) - Thread sleep delay in milliseconds before transition start.
 Default value: 0.

-The elements in the callback method must be accessed via the user interface thread!
+#### 3. The elements in the callback method must be accessed via the user interface thread!
 Example of a callback method:

 ![alt text](https://github.com/kerminator-dev/Transitions/blob/main/Images/code-example-2.JPG?raw=true)

+### Extended usage example with Transition Manager

+Transition Manager allows you to work with multiple animations simultaneously in multiple threads.
+Extended usage example with Transition Manager you can see [here]((https://github.com/kerminator-dev/Transitions/tree/main/NotificationsTest)

 ## Examples